davidpatto/consentuaBlog/_posts/2017-10-13-Why-GDPR-is-good-for-Business-and-Citizens.md

 ---
 layout: post
-title: Consentua features in Global Innovation Showcase
+title: Why GDPR is good for Business and Citizens
 published: true
 author: chris_cooper
 comments: true
 ---
-# Why GDPR is good for Business and Citizens

 The world where business' have a free for all over personal data is changing.
 Why though is the change occurring?
 The first reason is the new data protection regulation.
 [GDPR](https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/).
 I do not congratulate legislators often, but this is actually good legislation.